 DAY 5: EXPLORE NORTHERN TIP OF OKINAWA

-Day 5 of our Okinawa Itinerary was dedicated to northern tip of Okinawa.
-We enjoyed a quick breakfast of instant noodle and Japan coffee right in the comfort of our spacious airbnb house.
+Day 5 of our Okinawa Itinerary was dedicated to the northern tip of Okinawa.
+We enjoyed a quick breakfast of instant noodle and Japan coffee right in the comfort of our spacious apartment in Nago.

 Next up was Daisekirinzan, a place where avid nature-seekers and hikers would love to be in.
 I was surrounded by ancient stone formations and unique vegetation that made me feel like I’d stepped into dinosaur age.
 We completed the four connected trails in 1.5 hours.